Welcome to the A to Z of Bonsai.

 FIELD MAPLE (ACER CAMPESTRE) - Small maple VARIETY native to Europe with fresh green, three lobed LEAVES in spring changing to bright yellow in autumn.

-STYLE : Upright tree suitable for most styles except literati and are good for shohin sized specimens.
+STYLE : Upright tree suitable for most styles except literati and are good for shohin sized speciMEns.

 WARNING : Needs protection from scorching by exposure to the hottest summer sun.
 Also, small specimens require frost protection in winter.